Licensing & Services

 The Number Plan for Ireland lists all numbers and codes that are available on public telecommunications networks.
 These include

-Geographic numbers are ordinary PSTN/ISDN telephone numbers linked to a particular geographic location.
-A document showing the boundaries of Subscriber Trunk Dialling (STD) areas and Minimum Numbering Areas (MNAs) is available on this site (currently ComReg Document 03/147) or you can view the Area code maps online .
-Licensed operators with geographic number allocations and an OSI license can obtain soft copies of the maps, from which more precise boundaries can be determined, by contacting ComReg’s Numbering Division.
+Geographic numbers telephone numbers linked to a particular geographic location.
+A document showing the boundaries of Subscriber Trunk Dialling (STD) areas and Minimum Numbering Areas (MNAs) is available on this site (currently ComReg Document 03/147) or you can view the Area code maps online.
+Authorised undertakings with geographic number assignments and an OSI license can obtain soft copies of the maps, from which more precise boundaries can be determined, by contacting ComReg’s Numbering Division at email@example.com.

 Non-Geographic Numbers & Short Codes

 Non-Geographic numbers are numbers where a geographic area is not directly identifiable from the number.
-The services covered by these numbers include inter alia, free phone, shared-cost services, personal number services, universal access services, premium rate services and IP-based services.
+The services covered by these numbers include freephone services, shared-cost services, universal access services, premium rate services and Nomadic services.

 Mobile numbers are typically used within public land mobile telephony networks (e.g. GSM).